Joelx/rasax-deployment-guide/README.md

 helm --namespace rasax upgrade --values rasax/tls-values-with-actions.yml rasax-release rasa-x/rasa-x
 ```

-Now admittedly updating your image tag like this is also a bit tedious.
+Admittedly updating your image tag like this is still a bit tedious.
 I suppose you could automate that too, but personally I didn't really need it yet.
 Have a look at https://rasa.com/docs/action-server/deploy-action-server/#building-an-action-server-image if you're interested.
 There are also some nice examples on the official Rasa X documentation, if you want to optimize your workflow further: https://rasa.com/docs/rasa/setting-up-ci-cd/ .